25 Creative Spring Fundraising Ideas

 7. Mother’s Day Breakfast

 Most mothers look forward to their special day as an opportunity to rest.
 Give moms a hand and host a fancy breakfast where they won’t have to lift a finger or eat toddler-made pancakes topped with Gummy Bears.
 Partner with a local restaurant and sell tickets ahead of time.

-A mother’s day campaign could also be a fitting idea if your organization’s founding story is tied to an individual woman.
+A mother’s day campaign could also be a fitting idea if your nonprofit organization’s founding story is tied to an individual woman.
 For example, the Queen of Hearts Foundation runs a Mother’s Day campaign to honor the woman that inspired their organization’s work.

 8. 5K or Run/Walk/Ride Event

 As the weather improves, people will be excited for an opportunity to get outdoors after being cooped up all winter.
 Still dealing with snow?
 Try an indoor treadmill-a-thon or Spin-a-thon®.
-Invite each registrant to create their own personal fundraising page and use prizes to incentivize them to raise as much money as possible.
+Invite each registrant to create their own personal donation page and use prizes to incentivize them to raise as much money as possible.

 9. High Tea Party